F116 – Paternity

 - The expected week of the child’s placement

-- Whether he wishes to take one or two week’s leave
+- Whether they wish to take one or two week’s leave

-- When he wants to start his leave, giving at least 28 days notice of the start date (or, if not practicable, as soon as reasonably practicable)
+- When they want to start their leave, giving at least 28 days’ notice of the start date (or, if not practicable, as soon as reasonably practicable)